falcosecurity/falco-website/content/en/docs/setup/packages.md

 This installation method is for Linux distributions with a package manager that supports DEB (Debian, Ubuntu) or RPM (CentOS, RHEL, Fedora, Amazon Linux) packages.

 In interactive installations, the Falco installation package uses the `dialog` binary for configuration prompts.
 The dialog allows the user to complete the Systemd setup which includes:
-- The driver selection (kmod, ebpf, modern_ebpf) or automatic selection
+- The driver selection (kmod, modern_ebpf) or automatic selection
 - The Falcoctl service setup

 In non-interactive installations (e.g., `dialog` is not available, or if the user disables it by setting `FALCO_FRONTEND=noninteractive` when installing Falco using the package manager), the automatic driver selection is enabled by default and for other options, the user needs to manually configure the [Systemd](https://systemd.io/) services.